 There are always other musical performances at the Neue Flora, or at the Operettenhaus.

-6. Take part in a guided brewery tour or brewery tour
+6. Guided brewery tour or brewery tour

 Hamburg also has plenty of beers that need to be tapped.
 The city has some cool breweries that are typical of the region and deeply rooted in their neighborhoods.
 From tropical craft beer to classic pilsner, you’ll find everything in Hamburg.